No Such Thing As An Opinion! Not Liberal. Not Conservative. Just Logical!

 Inclusion on the list doesn't mean that I

-dislike that person, and inclusion on the list certainly doesn't mean that the person is any of the following:
+dislike that person, and inclusion on the list certainly doesn't mean that the person is necessarily any of the following:

 Unintelligent